diging/tethne-services/README.md

 This module will expose the following APIs:

 * `CorpusParser.py`:
-This module is responsible for parsing a `Tethne` corpus object and returns a pandas DataFrame with 14 columns.
+This module is responsible for parsing a `Tethne` corpus object and returning a pandas DataFrame with 14 columns.
 Each row in the DataFrame is an Author-Paper instance.
 Also, please note that each row in the DataFrame is assigned an index.
 The index is generated using (concatenation of)the following:
-                    1. WOS ID
+                    1. Author Last Name
-                    2. Author Last Name
+                    2. Author First Name
-                    3. Author First Name
+                    3. WOS ID

     * An example usage of this API is shown below.